Nazareth Saavedra, Administrative + Grants Manager

 Imani Jalil, Program Director + Dance Director

 Imani Jalil was born and raised in Milwaukee.
-She began her dance training at Roosevelt Middle School of the Arts.
-After graduating from RMSA, Imani became a dance major at the Milwaukee High School of the Arts, before continuing on to UW-Milwaukee where she went on to earn her B.F.A in African Dance and the Diaspora, including resident dance studies in Brazil, where she studied different forms of Afro-Brazilian dance and movement.
-She has performed with African dance company, Ko-thi Dance Company, in Milwaukee under the direction of founder Ferne Caulker-Bronson, and currently performs with Panadanza Dance Company, under the direction of Director, Karlies Kelley.
-Imani has been teaching with Bembé since 2016.
+She began her dance training at the age of 11 at Roosevelt Middle School of the Arts.
+After graduating from RMSA, Imani became a dance major at Milwaukee High School of the Arts, before continuing on to UW-Milwaukee, where she went on to earn her B.F.A in African Dance and the Diaspora, including resident dance studies in Brazil, where she studied different forms of Afro-Brazilian dance and movement.
+She has performed with African dance company, Ko-thi Dance Company, in Milwaukee under the direction of Founder Ferne Caulker-Bronson, among others, and currently performs with Panadanza Dance Company, under the direction of Artistic Director, Karlies Kelley.
+Imani has been teaching with Bembé since 2016 and has been Program Director and Dance Director for the organization since 2019.

 Bony Benavides, Musical Director, Percussionist